|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Issues Policy 07 of the TRUSU Issue Policy states:
+Issues Policy 07 - Academic Freedom of the TRUSU Policy Manual states:

 Public institutions of higher education serve the common good of society through searching for, and disseminating, knowledge, truth, and understanding and through fostering independent thinking and expression in students, faculty members, and researchers.
 The intrusion of proprietary or third party interests into the classroom and research environment places pressure on public institutions of higher education to alter their mission in order to secure and retain funding from private sources, pushing public institutions to become dependent on private sector funds and therefore private sector goals.

 Restricting academic freedom leads to many negative consequences including: researchers critical of industry, university, or government practices having their employment threatened; courses and research not considered commercially relevant being under-funded or eliminated; and, in general, dissent becoming increasingly silenced.
 For universities to remain true to their mission to pursue knowledge for its own sake, the tenets of academic freedom must be held as indispensable.